- Job Seeker Statistics

 What are 4 common resume mistakes?

-The 4 common resume mistakes are typos/bad grammar, submitting a resume that’s not tailored for the job description, failing to include quantifiable results (numbers), and using an unprofessional email address.
+The four common resume mistakes include typos or poor grammar, submitting a resume that isn’t tailored to the job description, failing to include quantifiable results (numbers), and using an unprofessional email address.

 -